celestiaorg/celestia-app/tools/chainbuilder/README.md

 - `block-size` the size of the blocks to be generated (default <2MB).
 This will be a single PFB transaction
 - `square-size` the size of the max square (default: 128)
 - `existing-dir` point this to a directory if you want to extend an existing chain rather than create a new one
+- `namespace` allows you to pick a custom v0 namespace.
+By default "test" will be chosen.

 This tool takes roughly 60-70ms per 2MB block.